laravel/vapor-docs/1.0/projects/environments.md

 ## Octane

 By default, when Lambda receives HTTP requests, Vapor sends those requests synchronously to PHP-FPM using the FastCGI Protocol.
-This means every incoming request is going to spawn a PHP-FPM worker and boot your application.
-This ensures Vapor runtime behaves exactly like a traditional web server.
+This means every incoming request spawns a PHP-FPM worker and boots your application.
+This approach ensures Vapor behaves exactly like a traditional web server.

-If you wish to reduce the overhead involved in using PPM-FPM, you may opt-in to **Laravel [Octane](https://laravel.com/docs/8.x/octane)**.
-Octane can increase your application's performance by booting your application once, keeps it in memory, and then feeds it requests much faster.
+If you wish to reduce the overhead involved in using PPM-FPM, you may opt-in to **Laravel [Octane](https://laravel.com/docs/8.x/octane)** support on Vapor.
+Octane can increase your application's performance by booting your application once, keeping it in memory, and then feeding that same application instance requests as they are received.

-To get started, first [install Laravel Octane](https://laravel.com/docs/8.x/octane#installation) in your project.
+To get started, [install Laravel Octane](https://laravel.com/docs/8.x/octane#installation) in your project.
 After installing Octane, don't forget to review important [Octane documentation](https://laravel.com/docs/8.x/octane) topics such as [dependency injection](https://laravel.com/docs/8.x/octane#dependency-injection-and-octane) and [managing memory leaks](https://laravel.com/docs/8.x/octane#managing-memory-leaks).

 Finally, you may instruct Vapor to use Octane by setting the `octane` configuration option within your application's `vapor.yml` file: